VAvdiev/fluentvalidator/README.md

 FastValidator is a simple lightwight library for validation of business rules against object.
 It uses fluent API and declarative style to speceify rules

-This is the main repository for AutoMapper, but there's more:

 ### How do I get started?